 An aquamarine ranks at 8 on the Mohs scale, meaning that it is quite a hard and durable gemstone.
 However, it’s nowhere as hard as diamonds and much lower in durability than sapphires and rubies.

-If choosing aquamarine for an engagement ring, ensure that the ring is set in a protective setting and maintained carefully.
+If you’re looking for an aquamarine for your engagement ring, ensure that the ring is set in a protective setting and maintained carefully.
 Halo and bezel settings are excellent because they offer an extra layer of protection to the stone.
 However, solitaire settings can expose an aquamarine to bumps, knocks, and hard impact which can damage the stone.

 Before buying an aquamarine engagement ring, consider your lifestyle and how it’ll fit in with your daily work.
 For example, if you spend a lot of your time typing or writing, then a stone like aquamarine should be fine for you.
 But if you use your hands a lot and expose them to chemicals then opting for a harder stone might make it easier for you in the long run.